 The Lansing Community College Library is committed to providing access to library collections, services, resources, and spaces to all students and staff.
 We strive to ensure that our resources and spaces are inclusive, diverse, equitable, and accessible to all of our users.
 We use universal design principles to select and purchase collections and technologies.
 The Library designs web pages and Library Guides that are accessible.
 We welcome and seek out user feedback to evaluate and expand current collections, services, resources, and spaces.
-Contact us with suggestions by filling out a form or calling the Reference Desk at (517) 483-1615.
+Contact us with suggestions by filling out a form or calling the Research Help Desk at (517) 483-1615.

 Getting to the Library

 The Library and the Learning Commons are located on the 1st, 2nd, and 3rd floor of the TLC building.
 The TLC building is listed on the Downtown Campus webpage.
 There you can find a building directory and bus, walking, and driving directions from Google Maps.
 The street address is 400 North Capitol Avenue, Lansing, Michigan.

 There are three entrances to the TLC building.
 All entrance doors have “wave to open” touchless switches and interior doors are held open.
 There are ramps at the entrances on Capitol Ave. and Shiawassee St. and the back entrance across from the Arts & Sciences Building.

 All floors of the Library have accessible elevators with Braille and tactile numbering and lettering.

 Private single-stall restrooms with changing tables are available on the 1st and 2nd floor of the TLC building.

 The Library will make every effort to acquire e-resources that meet Web Content Accessibility Guidelines WCAG 2.0.
 The majority of e-resource vendors are compliant with Section 508 of the Rehabilitation Act and/or WCAG 2.0.
 In cases where e-resources are not fully accessible, the Library will provide reasonable accommodations.